patroni/patroni/docs/installation.rst

 etcd or etcd3
     `python-etcd` module in order to use Etcd as Distributed Configuration Store (DCS) consul
-    `python-consul` module in order to use Consul as DCS zookeeper
+    `py-consul` module in order to use Consul as DCS zookeeper
     `kazoo` module in order to use Zookeeper as DCS exhibitor